 |3 POLE||110-150||15||600||15 PIN MOTOR||48VDC/120VAC||1001057||1002520G1|

 |3 POLE||110-150||15||600||35 PIN MOTOR||48VDC/120VAC||1001057||1003308G1|

 |3 POLE||110-150||15||600||35 PIN MOTOR||125VDC||1001057||1003308G2|

 The common uses of this switch are sectionalizing and arc furnace or capacitor bank switching.
 This switch may have either a motor or solenoid operated mechanism.
 These two mechanisms differ in the complexity of the required control systems, control current demand, available operating voltages, mechanical life, and the precision of the timing of switch contact closing.

 Motor operated switches are used for capacitor bank switching and sectionalizing but not arc furnace switching.
 They can have simple control systems since control current demand is less than six amperes.
 The motor mechanism cannot be used where simultaneous contact closure in more than one switch is required.
-The motor mechanism has a limited life of about 30,000 operations which is much less that the more than 200,000 operations achievable by a solenoid mechanism.
+The motor mechanism has a limited life of about 30,000 operations which is much less than the more than 200,000 operations achievable by a solenoid mechanism.
 Motor operated switches with 15 or 35 pin connectors have two each form A (e.g. normal open) and B (e.g. normal closed) or six each form A and B contacts respectively.
 A common error which may damage the motor operator is to connect it to the wrong control voltage.
 A switch’s control voltage can be determined by examining its relay panel.
-Relay panels are shown starting on page 36 in the downloadable catalog.
 Repair parts for this switch are found beginning here and for the motor mechanism beginning here.

 Back to Catalog Index